Working at Height Risk Assessment Templates

 3. Faulty Work Platforms and Scaffolds

-Elevated working platforms such as scaffolds and towers are essential for working at heights.
-It can also be extremely dangerous for workers if they happen to malfunction due to poor design and execution.
-Safety officers and scaffold competent personnel must ensure that elevated work platforms follow OSHA standards and are regularly inspected so structural issues are quickly identified and resolved.
+Elevated working platforms such as scaffolds and towers can be dangerous if they are poorly designed or maintained.
+Safety officers must ensure that elevated work platforms follow OSHA standards and are regularly inspected to catch and fix any structural problems promptly.

 4. Fragile Roofing

-Roofs are not designed to handle the weight of workers.
-If they need to be used as working platforms, a proper assessment must be done in order to determine the control measures needed to ensure safety.
-Construction personnel can use roof ladders or crawling boards designed to distribute a worker’s weight evenly on a wider area; allowing the roof to safely sustain the added weight.
+Fragile roofing refers to roofs not designed to support the weight of workers.
+To safely use them as work platforms, a proper assessment is necessary to determine the right safety measures.
+Construction personnel should use roof ladders or crawling boards to evenly distribute weight, allowing the roof to handle the load safely.

 5. Inclement Weather